Did you miss this?

 "Keeping urban communities engaged is essential to creating liveable cities" says Dr Martin Tomitsch, Head of Design Lab at the Sydney School of Architecture, Design and Planning, The University of Sydney and General Chair of The Media Architecture Biennale 2016.

 Come June 2016, the Media Architecture Biennale (MAB16) will project Sydney into the digital media spotlight.
 From June 1st, The Concourse in Sydney's Chatswood will host the world's leading experts in architectural digital technology for 4 days of conferences, seminars and symposia designed to discuss, assess and debate the impact of digital technology in the future design and development of smarter and more liveable cities.

 Green Cities Conference 2016

-The Faculty of Architecture, Design and Planning was proud to be the official Education Partner for the Green Cities Conference 2016.
+The Sydney School of Architecture, Design and Planning was proud to be the official Education Partner for the Green Cities Conference 2016.